wdi-sg/temperature_converter/readme.md

 * Make sure to link the script file in the `index.html`.

 ## Rules
+## Part 1
+Your application should...
+* Prompt the user for a starting `temperatureInFahr`.
+This should be a numerical value that represents degrees in fahrenheit.
+* After receiving input it should log that same temperature in both kelvin and fahrenheit.

+## Part 2
 Your application should...
 * Prompt the user for a starting `temperature`.
 This should be a numerical value that represents degrees.
 * Prompt the user for a starting `temperature_unit`.
 This will represent either Fahrenheit, Celsius or Kelvin.